 The Designated Officer will canvass the views of police and/or children's services as to whether the member of staff should be suspended from contact with children.
-The power to suspend rests with the Nominated Senior Manager alone and it cannot be required by another agency, although the Nominated Senior Manager will have regard to the views of investigative agencies if involved.
+The power to suspend rests with the Nominated Senior Manager alone and it cannot be required by another agency, although the Nominated Senior Manager Amended and Approved by Governors October 2023 will have regard to the views of investigative agencies if involved.
 (See section on Suspension).
 An individual should only be suspended if there is no reasonable alternative.